4. Rubery Cutting

 Weathering features, including a full soil profile from turf to solid rock.

-A very clear unconformity of many millions of years is represented by an obvious eroded upper surface of the Lickey Quartzite, on which marine shales and sandstones of the Rubery Formation rest unconformably.
+A very clear unconformity of about 50 million years is represented by an obvious eroded upper surface of the Lickey Quartzite, on which marine shales and sandstones of the Rubery Formation rest unconformably.

 The quartzite surface shows fissures filled with sediments from the overlying Rubery sandstones.
 These ‘Neptunean dykes’ imply that the fissures were present in an eroded rock surface of the hard quartzite rocks before the ancient sea swept in and deposited sediments across amd within them.